 Hanging out and having fun with my kids (or even my own friends) just doesn’t always make it onto my “to-do” list.
 Even making time to do something by myself that I enjoy seems to be a challenge.
 Let’s face it: Once we become mothers, sometimes having fun can feel like a lot of work!

-Well, it doesn’t have to be that way, which is why we’re devoting the entire month of September to The Power of Fun and how to have more of it as a mother.
-Some of the topics we’ll cover include making family work more fun (you’ll have to read it to believe it), enjoying serendipitous moments, using traditions to encourage fun, sharing the hysterical things our kids do and say, making time for yourself to have fun, and how humor can bring energy, perspective, and joy to otherwise tense or challenging moments.
+Well, it doesn’t have to be that way, which is why we’re devoting the next few months to The Power of Fun and how to have more of it as a mother.
+Some of the topics we’ll cover include making family work more fun, enjoying serendipitous moments, using traditions to encourage fun, sharing the hysterical things our kids do and say, making time for yourself to have fun, and how humor can bring energy, perspective, and joy to otherwise tense or challenging moments.

 “Today I thank heaven for parents who had the creativity to help transform my mountains back into mole hills and the worst of my fears into funny memories.”
 (Melanie Vilburn)